Egypt–Sudan border: History

+Egypt and Sudan are both ancient civilizations, with a long history of human settlement and complex societies dating back thousands of years, with the region of northern Sudan, known as Nubia, particularly intertwined with the history of Ancient Egypt; both sharing cultural and political connections along the Nile River valley throughout antiquity.
+Both countries have numerous archaeological sites showcasing their ancient past, including pyramids, temples, and burial grounds to 4000 BC.
+The northern region of Sudan was known as Kush in ancient times and had a powerful kingdom that interacted significantly with Egypt, sometimes even ruling parts of it.
+Following the Battle of Actium and Battle of Alexandria in 30 BC, Rome gained control of Egypt, which became a major grain producer for the empire led by Octavian who became the Roman Emperor with the title Augustus.
+The primary power in Sudan during the Roman period was the Kingdom of Kush, which resisted Roman expansion.
+The Roman military campaigns into northern Sudan did not establish permanent control over the region due to the conflict between Rome and Nubia.

-Egypt, though nominally part of the Ottoman Empire, had acquired a large degree of autonomy under Muhammad Ali following the Second Egyptian-Ottoman War of 1839–41.
+Egypt, though nominally part of the Ottoman Empire, had acquired a large degree of autonomy under Muhammad Ali following the Second Egyptian-Ottoman War of 1839–1841.
 In 1882 the British occupied Egypt, effectively establishing a protectorate (formally declared only in 1914).
-Egypt's traditional claim to Sudan was maintained, and following a war against Mahdist forces in 1890s, the British conquered Sudan and created Anglo-Egyptian Sudan in January 1899 as a condominium state, divided from Egypt along the 22nd parallel.
+Egypt's traditional claim to Sudan was maintained, and following a war against Mahdist forces in the 1890s, the British conquered Sudan and created Anglo-Egyptian Sudan in January 1899 as a condominium state, divided from Egypt along the 22nd parallel.
 The Wadi Halfa salient was added to Sudan on 26 March 1899 in order place a rail terminus from Khartoum under Sudanese control.
 A further agreement of 1902 created an 'administrative boundary' in the east in order to facilitate the administration of various nomadic peoples, thereby creating the Bir Tawil region (to Egypt) and the Halayib triangle (to Anglo-Egyptian Sudan).